joekiller/logstash-kafka/README.md

 ### Status
 [![Build Status](https://travis-ci.org/joekiller/logstash-kafka.svg?branch=master)](https://travis-ci.org/joekiller/logstash-kafka)

-This project implements Kafka 0.8.1.1 inputs and outputs for logstash.
+This project implements Kafka 0.8.2.1 inputs and outputs for logstash 1.4.X only.
+For 1.5 support read below.

 For more info about logstash, see <http://logstash.net/>

-logstash-kafka is now part of the logstash core project.
+logstash-kafka has been intergrated into [logstash-input-kafka](https://github.com/logstash-plugins/logstash-input-kafka) and [logstash-output-kafka](https://github.com/logstash-plugins/logstash-output-kafka).
 It will be released with the 1.5 version of logstash.
 Thank you for your support.
 My goal is to close out tickets here but for the most part, issues and problems should be resolved via:

   * https://groups.google.com/forum/#!forum/logstash-users The logstash-users mailing list is extremely active and I participate especially in Kafka troubleshooting/discussion there.